-My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
+My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue a certificate that includes my opinion.
 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

+Extent to which the audit was considered capable of detecting non-compliance with laws and regulations including fraud

-Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of non-compliance with laws and regulations, including fraud.
+The extent to which my procedures are capable of detecting non-compliance with laws and regulations, including fraud is detailed below.

-My procedures included the following:
+Identifying and assessing potential risks related to non-compliance with laws and regulations, including fraud

+In identifying and assessing risks of material misstatement in respect of non-compliance with laws and regulations, including fraud, we considered the following:

-- Enquiring of management, internal audit and those charged with governance concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition and posting of unusual journals; - Obtaining an understanding of the Sports Council for Wales framework of authority as well as other legal and regulatory frameworks in which it operates, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Sports Council for Wales.
+- the nature of the sector, control environment and operational performance including the design of the Sports Council for Wales Lottery Distribution Account's accounting policies., - Inquiring of management, Sports Council for Wales Lottery Distribution Account's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Sports Council for Wales Lottery Distribution Account's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the Sports Council for Wales Lottery Distribution Account's controls relating to the Sports Council for Wales Lottery Distribution Account's compliance with National Lottery etc. Act 1993, the Royal Charter and Managing Welsh Public Money. - discussing among the engagement team and involving internal and external specialists, including I.T. and Pensions specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

+As a result of these procedures, I considered the opportunities and incentives that may exist within the Sports Council for Wales Lottery Distribution Account for fraud and identified the greatest potential for fraud in the following areas: revenue recognition, posting of unusual journals, complex transactions and bias in management estimates.
+In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override of controls.

+I also obtained an understanding of the Sports Council for Wales Lottery Distribution Account's framework of authority as well as other legal and regulatory frameworks in which the Sports Council for Wales Lottery Distribution Account operates, focusing on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the Sports Council for Wales Lottery Distribution Account.
+The key laws and regulations I considered in this context included the National Lottery etc. Act 1993, the Royal Charter, Managing Welsh Public Money, employment law and tax Legislation.

+Audit response to identified risk